 - Put your name and address inside your bags and on the outside luggage tags.
 If your baggage is lost, immediately report it to an airline official.
-Overweight charges on airlines are expensive, so pack lightly. - Watch your luggage and belongings at all times in the airports, bus and train stations. - Be sure your baggage is clearly labeled and tagged to your final destination; keep a list of the contents of the bags. - Ask people for help.
-Airports, bus, and train stations in large cities often have a Travelers Assistance Desk that will be very willing to help you. - Porters (a person who carries your luggage) usually receive \$1-2; bring small bills for these expenses. - In the U.S., you normally pay tip or extra money above the total amount at a restaurant or for other services.
-Tips are not included in the price of a meal in a restaurant and are usually 15-20% of the bill. - Taxi drivers usually receive a 15% tip in addition to the base fare.
-If you take an app based taxi like Uber or Lyft to Macalester from the airport, you can expect to pay at least \$20.
+Overweight charges on airlines are expensive, so pack lightly. - Watch your luggage and belongings at all times in the airports, bus and train stations. - Be sure your baggage is clearly labelled and tagged to your final destination; keep a list of the contents of the bags. - Ask people for help.
+Airports, bus, and train stations in large cities often have a Travelers Assistance Desk that will be very willing to help you. - It is worth carrying some money (\$5-\$15) in dollars to ensure that if you need a cart to carry luggage you are able to pay for it. - In the U.S., you normally pay a tip or extra money above the total amount at a restaurant or for other services.
+Tips are not included in the price of a meal in a restaurant and are usually 10-20% of the bill. - Taxi drivers usually receive a 15% tip in addition to the base fare.
+If you take an app-based taxi like Uber or Lyft to Macalester from the airport, you can expect to pay at least \$20.
 There are also taxis waiting at the airport, but fares are usually more expensive than Uber or Lyft.